Modelling on the very large-scale connectome: Introduction

-As individual neurons emit periodic signals~\cite{PSM16}, it is natural to expect criticality in oscillator models at the synchronization transition point.
-Recently, an analysis of Ginzburg--Landau-type equations concluded that empirically reported scale-invariant avalanches can possibly arise if the cortex is operated at the edge of a synchronization phase transition, where neuronal avalanches and incipient oscillations coexist \cite{MunPNAS}.
+As individual neurons in-vitro emit periodic signals~\cite{PSM16}, it is tempting to use oscillator models and to investigate criticality at the synchronization transition point.
+Recently, a brain model analysis using Ginzburg--Landau type equations concluded that empirically reported scale-invariant avalanches can possibly arise if the cortex is operated at the edge of a synchronization phase transition, where neuronal avalanches and incipient oscillations coexist \cite{MunPNAS}.
 Several oscillator models have been used in biology.
 The simplest one is the Hopf model~\cite{Freyer6353}, which has been used frequently in neuroscience because it can describe a critical point with scale-free avalanches that have a sharpened frequency response and enhanced input sensitivity.

 Another complex model, describing more non-linearity, is the Kuramoto model~\cite{kura,Acebron} that was studied analytically and computationally in the absence of frequency heterogeneity on a human connectome graph with $998$ nodes and on hierarchical modular networks, in which moduli exist within moduli in a nested way at various scales~\cite{Frus}.
 Because of quenched, purely topological heterogeneity, an intermediate phase was found between the standard synchronous and asynchronous phases, showing ``frustrated synchronization'', meta-stability and chimera-like states~\cite{chimera}.
 This complex phase was investigated further in the presence of noise~\cite{Frus-noise} and on a simplicial complex model of manifolds with finite and tunable spectral dimension \cite{FrusB} as a simple model for the brain.